We can help you if you need surrogacy to have a child.

 How do I find or become a surrogate?

-Although treatment must be carried out by HFEA-licensed fertility clinics, we are not permitted to recruit surrogate mothers on your behalf, so you must find your own.
-Contacting the organisations COTS (Childlessness Overcome Through Surrogacy) or Surrogacy UK would be a good starting point for advice on how to do this.
-Their websites are available below in the Links to Surrogacy websites section.
+Although treatment must be carried out by HFEA licensed fertility clinics, we aren’t permitted to recruit surrogate mothers on your behalf, so you must find your own.
+Contacting Surrogacy UK would be a good starting point for advice on how to do this.